 No matter your current level of Korean, you always need to learn new words and phrases.
 After all, vocabulary forms the cornerstone of any language.

-People have invented many systems to make memorization easier.
+People have developed many systems to facilitate memorization.
 One such strategy is flashcards.

 This is available in both paper and digital formats.
-While both formats are impressive, the digital one is much easier, handy, and more productive.
+While both formats are impressive, the digital format is much easier, more convenient, and more productive.
 It puts you in control of your studies.

-Flashcards are a crucial tool for your Korean learning journey.
+Flashcards are a crucial tool for Korean language learning.
 They help you remember vocabulary, grammar, and phrases.

 So, what is a flashcard?
 We will also explore why and how it can benefit Korean learners.
 I will also cover the best Korean flashcard websites and apps for effective learning.